 Thanks to an experimental transplant, a woman with severe type 1, managed to successfully spend a year without injecting any insulin.
 Researchers implanted cells that produce insulin into the fatty membrane and successfully managed to complete the operation.

-This new operation paves the way towards more of those with type 1 diabetes to receive artificial pancreas.
+This new operation paves the way for more of those with type 1 diabetes to receive an artificial pancreas.

 According to a recent clinical trial, an intensive weight loss program could help those with type 2 diabetes lose a significant amount of weight and put their condition into remission.